microsoft/WindowsAppSDK/specs/mrtcore/PrimaryLanguageOverride/PrimaryLanguageOverride.md

 For packaged apps, `PrimaryLanguageOverride` setting is a wrapper for [Windows.Globalization.ApplicationLanguages.PrimaryLanguageOverride](https://learn.microsoft.com/uwp/api/windows.globalization.applicationlanguages.primarylanguageoverride) property and behaves the same.
 It is persisted between app sessions.
+The property should only be set based on user input presented in settings UI.

-For un-packaged apps, `PrimaryLanguageOverride` setting is not persisted between sessions.
+For unpackaged apps, `PrimaryLanguageOverride` setting is not persisted between sessions.
 It should be set each time the app is loaded.
 You should set PrimaryLanguageOverride setting in early stage of app loading, before any resource is loaded.

-The property should only be set based on user input presented in settings UI.
-It can be read at any time.
+The property can be read at any time.
 If the property has never been set, it returns an empty string.

 When you set the PrimaryLanguageOverride, this will be immediately reflected in resources loaded afterwards, both resources loaded from the code and the resources loaded by XAML.
 However, this